 Additionally, Seneca’s Founder, Ken Berrick, serves as a Governor’s Appointee on the Child Welfare Council, a California statewide advisory body committed to improving the systems of care for children and families involved with the child welfare system.
 Ken co-chairs the Child Welfare Council’s Behavioral Health Committee, a group of stakeholders that provides best practice recommendations to the California Health and Human Services Agency on meeting the behavioral health needs of youth and families involved in, or at risk of involvement in, the child welfare system.
 The committee published a set of Policy Recommendations in January of 2021.
 The recommendations urge reforms related to the diagnosis requirement for youth in need of EPSDT Specialty Mental Health Services, furnishing an accessible continuum of behavioral health services for youth in every county, and strengthening the data and evaluation infrastructure of the service delivery systems charged with providing behavioral health care to children and families.
 More information on the Child Welfare Council can be found here: California Child Welfare Council.

-As part of our commitment to driving reform in family-serving systems, Seneca is proud to be cosponsoring a bill this year in the California Legislature: AB 808: Children’s Crisis Continuum Pilot Program (Stone).
+As part of our commitment to driving reform in family-serving systems, Seneca is proud to be supporting the process to implement the Children’s Crisis Continuum Pilot.

 As an agency, we have sought to create a continuum of care to help children and families through their most difficult times, regardless of their level of need.
 For over 5 years, Seneca has helped convene stakeholders throughout California to talk about a gap in the system that has left a small group of high-needs youth without access to the services they need.
 Up until December of 2020, many of these youth were placed out-of-state.

-As out-of-state placements have been de-certified and child welfare involved youth are returning to placement in-state near their families and communities, AB 808 seeks to build California’s capacity to support child welfare involved youth with the most complex and pervasive behavioral health needs.
+As out-of-state placements have been de-certified and child welfare involved youth are returning to placement in-state near their families and communities, the Children’s Crisis Continuum Pilot will build California’s capacity to support child welfare involved youth with the most complex and pervasive behavioral health needs.
 By prioritizing local access to both intensive and home-based care, youth benefit from remaining within their families and communities.
-The pilot established by this bill would allow counties to build integrated continuums of step-up, step-down treatment settings.
+The pilot program was established in the State Budget Trailer bill, and signed by the governor in July, 2021.